webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

 -  });
 ```

-And finally we don't need to set the bindGroup but we do need
+Finally, we don't need to set the `bindGroup` but we do need
-to set the vertex buffers
+to set the vertex buffers:

 ```js
     const encoder = device.createCommandEncoder();